 There is a fee to pay in two different deadlines and amounts; the first one is equal for all students.
-The second one depends on your ISEE for Italian students, while for international ones, it’s diversified depending on your home country.
+The second one depends on your ISEE for Italian students, while it’s diversified depending on your home country for international ones.
 You can also apply for a tuition waiver, usually due to merit, income, disabilities or other specific requirements.

 For further information: Transferring to Milan University.

-The University of Milan provides qualifying students with financial support throughout their career.
+The University of Milan provides qualifying students with financial support throughout their careers.
 Students of any course can apply for scholarships if they meet one or more of the following criteria:

 - Financial Need

 You must apply through SIFA Services; applications open in July and generally close in August.
 Due to the date of the IMAT, incoming first-year students will not know yet whether or not they can enrol.
 Using your temporary SIFA certifications, applying even before receiving the acceptance letter is acceptable.